Policies & Guidelines

 The Biosafety Committee will approve research facilities, confirm that safety equipment, including biological safety cabinets, are functioning properly and advise on the training required by the faculty and staff conducting the research.
 A Biosafety Certificate will be issued when all of the prescribed requirements have been met.

 A separate Biohazard Certificate is required for each project and each funding source (with a project title and sponsor name that are identical on all relevant documents).
 “Application for Biosafety Project Approval” forms are available from the Manager, UBC Biosafety Committee, or from the UBC web site at www.ors.ubc.ca/ethics/biohazard.htm.

 6.3 Research involving radioactive materials

 Any researcher wishing to use radioactive material in research conducted under his or her supervision, regardless of funding source, must obtain a radioisotope licence.
 The applicant must have a UBC faculty appointment and have successfully completed the UBC Radionuclide Safety and Methodology course.
 Applications must be submitted to the Radiation Safety Office and are reviewed by the UBC Committee on Radioisotopes and Radiation Hazards.

 7. Mandatory Training for Researchers and research staff

-Researchers at VCH Research are responsible for ensuring that all mandatory training for themselves, as well as their staff and students is completed and current (if expiry period is applicable).
+Researchers at VCH Research Institute are responsible for ensuring that all mandatory training for themselves, as well as their staff and students is completed and current (if expiry period is applicable).
 If an external audit/inspection finds that mandatory training requirements have not been met, it can result in the disruption or termination of the particular project and/or other research being conducted by the particular lab or centre.
 Some training is mandatory for everyone, whereas other mandatory training is dependent on the type of research being conducted and the facility.

 7.1 Workplace Hazardous Materials Information System (WHMIS)